Non-Reversible Parallel Tempering: a Scalable Highly Parallel MCMC Scheme: Examples

 \subsection{Multimodality arising from single cell, whole genome copy number inference}

 In this section we describe an application to copy number inference in which multimodality arises from the unknown ploidy of a cancer cell.
-The likelihood of this model is based on a hidden Markov model over $n=6\,206$ observations, and after analytic marginalization of the corresponding $6\,206$ hidden states, the sampling problem is defined over $d=30$ remaining latent variables described below after providing some application context.
+The likelihood of this model is based on a hidden Markov model over $n=6\,206$ observations, and after analytic marginalization of the corresponding $6\,206$ hidden states, the multimodal sampling problem is defined over $d=30$ remaining latent variables.
+The model is described in Appendix~\ref{app:copy-number-inference}, in this section we summarize the results concerning the performance of the algorithms.

-A copy number alteration is a widespread type of mutation in cancers.
-Whereas in healthy cells each non-sexual chromosomes comes in two copies, in certain cancer cells, chunks of chromosomes of small and large size are frequently deleted or duplicated \cite{beroukhim_landscape_2010}---one extreme type of such event is a whole-genome duplication, in which the copy number of every genomic position is doubled.
-We consider the task of inferring the copy number for each location in the genome based on single-cell, whole genome data.
-For simplicity, we consider here a model for performing inference over the copy number profile of one individual cell at a time.

-The data consists in the number of reads $y_{i,c}$ measured at different loci.
-Here $i$ denotes a sub-region or bin of a chromosome $c$.
-We use the same binning method as \cite{lai_hmmcopy_2020}.
-The goal is to infer for each bin $i$ and chromosome $c$ an integer copy number $x_{i,c}$.
-As previously reported in \cite{zahn_scalable_2017}, and confirmed in Figure~\ref{fig:chromo} in the supplementary material, to a first order approximation the location parameter of the variable $y_{i,c}$ is determined by (1) the known GC contents of each bin, denoted $g_{i,c}$ and (2) the unknown copy number $x_{i,c}$.
-Here instead of performing GC-normalization as a pre-processing step, as done in \cite{zahn_scalable_2017}, we perform GC-normalization jointly with copy number inference.
-We describe in this section how doing so allows us to capture the uncertainty over plausible whole-genome duplication events, and induces multimodal posterior distributions.

-The single cell protocol used for the dataset considered here \cite{zahn_scalable_2017} minimizes the PCR amplification biases so that after correcting the GC-bias, the count in a bin is approximately proportional to the copy number of the bin: $ \log y_{i,c} = f(\theta, \log g_{i,c}) + \log(x_{i,c}) + \epsilon_{i,c},$ for $x_{i,c} > 0$.
-Based on Figure~\ref{fig:chromo} in Appendix~\ref{app:chromobreak}, we approximate $f$ using a latent quadratic function, and hence $\theta$ is a global parameter containing the 3 coefficients specifying a quadratic polynomial.
-We assume $\epsilon_{i,c}$ are independent zero-mean normal random variables with standard deviation $\sigma$.
-To model the prior information that copy number events affect contiguous regions of the genome, for each chromosome $c$, we model the collection of random variables $x_{1,c}, x_{2,c}, \dots$ using a hidden Markov model (HMM).
-The maximum copy number in each chromosome is modelled using a geometric random variable $m_c$ with a shared latent parameter $p$.
-See Appendix~\ref{app:copy-number-inference} for the description of the HMM transition matrix and on prior distributions.